Aiven-Open/klaw-docs/docs/HowTo/connectors/index.md

 from all application servers into Kafka topics, thus making the data available for low-latency stream processing.

-Kafka Connect is a tool for scalably and reliably streaming data between Apache Kafka and other systems.
+Kafka Connect is a tool for scalable and reliable streaming data between Apache Kafka and other systems.
 For more information, see [Kafka Connect](https://kafka.apache.org/documentation/#connect)